Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Benchmark Suite

 \subsection{Evaluation Measures}

-All reported results follow standard COCO-style Average Precision (AP) metrics that include AP (averaged over IoU thresholds from $50\%$ to $95\%$), $AP_{50}$ (AP for IoU threshold 50\%), $AP_{75}$ (AP for IoU threshold 75\%)~\cite{Lin-ECCV2014}, and $AP_{Small}$, $AP_{Medium}$, $AP_{Large}$ (AP at different scales).
-We also reported results on Average Recall (AR) metrics that include $AR_{1}$, $AR_{10}$, $AR_{100}$ (AR given number of detection per image)~\cite{Lin-ECCV2014}, and $AR_{Small}$, $AR_{Medium}$, $AR_{Large}$ (AR at different scales).
+The results given here follow standard COCO-style average precision (AP) metrics: AP (averaged over IoU thresholds from $50\%$ to $95\%$), $AP_{50}$ (AP for IoU threshold 50\%), and $AP_{75}$ (AP for IoU threshold 75\%)~\cite{Lin-ECCV2014}.
+We also evaluated the results using AP at different scales ($AP_{S}$, $AP_{M}$, and $AP_{L}$), where S, M, and L represent small (area of less than 32 $\times$ 32 pixels), medium (area of 32 $\times$ 32 to 96 $\times$ 96 pixels), and large objects (area of above 96 $\times$ 96 pixels), respectively.

+The results also include average recall (AR) metrics: $AR_{1}$, $AR_{10}$, and $AR_{100}$ (AR for given number of results per image)~\cite{Lin-ECCV2014}.
+Similar to the AP evaluation, we evaluated the AR results at different scales ($AR_{S}$, $AR_{M}$, and $AR_{L}$).